GlobalFishingWatch/ais-listener/README.md

   --no-rich-logging          Disable rich logging [useful for production environments]. (default: False) --only-render              Dry run, only renders command line call and prints it. (default: False)

-options defined by 'Socket Listener (v0.1.0).' command:
+options defined by 'socket-listener (v0.1.0).' command:
   --protocol                 Network protocol to use. (default: UDP) --host                     IP to use. (default: 0.0.0.0) --port                     Port to use. (default: 10110)